Skip to main content

 We look for:

-• An awareness of contemporary and historical fine art contexts
+• An awareness of how ideas and histories can inform the making of art

-• An ability to communicate and discuss your ideas visually, verbally and in writing
+• An ability to communicate your ideas in visual, oral and written forms.

-• The ability to manage your own time and initiate projects
+• The ability to initiate art projects and manage your own time in developing them

 Information for disabled applicants